 Hatha yoga style which emphasizes postures performed in-time with controlled breath to moderate muscular length, strengthen the whole body, untangle connective tissues, and still the busy mind.
 It is suitable for you if you are a beginner or someone who is building a yoga practice.

 Expect in your class to be lead into postures and know when to inhale and exhale, and how to relax your body and mind.
 An exhalation that is longer than the inhalation stimulates the Vagus Nerve, (Cranial Nerve #10), to shift the body away from Sympathetic nervous arousal, (fight or flight) into parasympathetic arousal (rest & digest).
 This exhalation then relaxes the whole body and allows a more softened yoga practice.
 Breath held creates extra stability but can allow muscular spasm.

 Alex as your instructor will support your needs by encouraging you to practice at your pace and adapt your yoga to challenge but not harm your body.
 This means options and little moments of pause will be built-in.

 Hatha yoga is a moving meditative practice that was first seriously recognized in the 11th Century when Goraksha Samhita a legendary author, wrote the Hatha Yoga Pradipika (yoga illumination), as a polemic response to the original Patanjali Yoga Sutras.

 Some people talk about the asana/postures being a means of detoxifying your body and preparing your body for the ultimate meditative connection.
 Both of these ends are found by performing the postures with suitable intention, however other great benefits can be overlooked:

 performing the postures increases your bodies self-awareness, and in particular around the spine and organs.
 Exploring postures increases the gross shapes that your body can move into, which stimulates your motor cortex to be more intricate and therefore helps you feel more!

 By exploring greater body sensitivity we explore feeling our bodies further and are able to empathetically experience the needs of other people more.
-(One goal of yoga is to remove ‘Maya’ or the illusion of our individual separation from other people.)
+(One goal of yoga is to remove ‘Maya’ or the illusion of our individual detachment from other people.)